tomeshnet/prototype-cjdns-pi/docs/MODULES.md

                  }
 ```

-Next you should restart cjdns with a `sudo systemctl restart cjnds` command. this will reload cjdns
+Next you should restart cjdns with a `sudo systemctl restart cjnds` command.
+This will reload cjdns
-with the new config file. run a `status` command on your node, and make sure when it prints out
+with the new config file.
+Run a `status` command on your node, and make sure when it prints out
-the text, that cjdns is green with the text `[ACTIVE]`. if so, you have succesfully connected to the remote peer,
+the text, that cjdns is green with the text `[ACTIVE]`. if so, you have successfully connected to the remote peer,
-if it says `[INACTIVE]`, then there might be a typo in your config file. make sure its formatted correctly (the
+if it says `[INACTIVE]`, then there might be a typo in your config file.
+Make sure its formatted correctly (the
 config file is written using JSON).

 ### Yggdrasil

-To connect to the "Deprecated Systems" node via Yggdrasil, you must do the similar as above, but with qutie a few less steps.
+To connect to the "Deprecated Systems" node via Yggdrasil, you must do the similar as above, but with quite a few less steps.

 On the [deprecated.systems](https://deprecated.systems/) website, there is a section outlining the info for Yggdrasil: